-Music plays a very big role in life.
+Music plays a big role in life.
 In some way, you can always relate to a song.
-Whether it is a love, hate, sad, or happy song, there is always one that can get you through the day.
+Whether it’s a love, hate, sad, or happy song, there is always one that can get you through the day.
 Music, in general, is a spirit lifter for myself.
 I love it so much that I use it to help me fall asleep.

 I had come across something that claimed it was bad to fall asleep while listening to music, so naturally, I did some digging and found out the truth behind it.
 Are you intrigued?
-If so, follow me and I will explain the truth.
+If so, follow me and I will explain my findings.

 Please consult a physician for any medical advice.